heathercreech/RemoteMonitor/README.md

 ## Current Plans
 (The following list is in no particular order)

--Establish communication between the server and client -Sanitize input before insertion into database
+- Establish communication between the server and client
+- Sanitize input before insertion into database